Summary:

 Grigol Robakidze University Vs Batumi Shota Rustaveli State University: Clinical Exposure

-When it comes to clinical exposure, Grigol Robakidze University (GRUNI) offers a more structured and early-start approach compared to Batumi Shota Rustaveli State University (BSU).
+When it comes to clinical exposure, Grigol Robakidze University (GRUNI) provides a more structured approach with earlier clinical exposure compared to Batumi Shota Rustaveli State University (BSU).

-At GRUNI, Indian students begin hands-on patient interaction from the 3rd year itself in affiliated hospitals across Tbilisi, ensuring gradual skill development alongside theoretical learning.
-The university’s emphasis on simulation-based training and modern anatomy labs also prepares students better for real-world scenarios.
+At Grigol Robakidze University (GRUNI), Indian students start gaining hands-on patient exposure from the 3rd year in affiliated hospitals across Tbilisi, allowing them to build clinical skills progressively alongside their theoretical studies.
+The university also emphasizes simulation-based training and advanced anatomy labs, helping students prepare effectively for real-world medical practice.

 GRUNI vs BSU: Clinical Capacity Comparison